ciszakdamian/wp-migration/README.md

 # Warning
 Wp-migration-python-2x.py is only working at the moment with Python 2.x
 </br>
-Version for Python 3.x will be work in future.
+Version for Python 3.x (wp-migration.py) will be able in future.